UFResearchComputing/Linux_training/non_HiPerGator.md

 **Non-HiPerGator version**

-*Last updated: January 28, 2021*
+*Last updated: Spetember 8, 2021*

 > This version of the handout is for users who do not have a HiPerGator account.
-It uses the free [repl.it](https://repl.it) service to run the examples.
-These instructions *should* work in most Bash environments, so you do not need to use repl.it, it is offered as a suggestion.
+It uses the free [replit.com](https://replit.com/)) service to run the examples.
+You do need a replit.com These instructions *should* work in most Bash environments, so you do not need to use replit.com, it is offered as a suggestion.

 ## Getting Around in Linux